grzesiek-galezowski/tdd-ebook/manuscript/230_Designing_for_composabiity_protocols.md

 The above stated guideline of "Tell Don't Ask" has a practical implication of getting rid of (almost) all the getters.
 We did say that each object should stick to its work and tell other objects to do their work, passing context to them, didn't we?
 If so, then why should we "get" anything from other objects?

-For me the idea of no getters was very extreme at first, but in a short time I learned that this is actually how I am supposed to write object-oriented code.
+For me the idea of "no getters" was very extreme at first, but in a short time I learned that this is actually how I am supposed to write object-oriented code.
 You see, I started learning programming using structural languages such as C, where a program was divided into procedures or functions and data structures.
 Then I moved on to object-oriented languages that had far better mechanisms for abstraction, but my style of coding didn't really change much.
 I would still have procedures and functions, just divided into objects.
 I would still have data structures, but now more abstract, e.g. objects with setters, getters and some other query methods.

 But what alternatives do we have?
 Well, I already introduced Tell Don't Ask, so you should know the answer.
 Even though you should, I want to show you another example, this time specifically about getters and setters.